VahidooX/DeepLDA/README.md

 The model is trained on MNIST dataset.

 ### Differences with the original paper
 + The main difference between my implementation and the original paper is the network architecture.
-They used CNN in the original papers.
-This one uses MLP.
+They used CNN in the original paper, but this implementation uses MLP.
 You can easily change the model.
 + I used linear SVM to train a classifier on the new features but they employed a simpler classification approach which does not need more training.

 ### Other Implementation
 The following is the link to the original implementation given by the authors.
-I got and adopted the loss function from here:
+I adopted the loss function from here:

 * [Theano and Lasagne implementation](https://github.com/CPJKU/deep_lda) from https://github.com/CPJKU/deep_lda